Terreii/andromeda-viewer/README.md

 command | what it does
 --------|-------------
-npm run help | Prints out this README.md. npm run build | Builds the viewer.
-The viewer is in a unusable state after cloning. npm run watch | Builds the viewer.
+`npm run help` | Prints out this README.md.
+`npm run build` | Builds the viewer.
+The viewer is in a unusable state after cloning.
+`npm run watch` | Builds the viewer.
 It continues to run and build the viewer when a file changes.
-This is the recommended build command while developing! npm test | Runs all tests.
-Please run this before committing! npm run update-caps | Updates all [capabilities names](http://wiki.secondlife.com/wiki/Category:Capabilities). npm run update-coc | Updates the CODE_OF_CONDUCT.md npm run update-contrib | Updates the CONTRIBUTING.md npm run fixStyle | Runs standard --fix.
-It can fix many standard style rules. npm run startDev | combined `npm start` and `npm run watch`. npm start | Starts the server.
+This is the recommended build command while developing!
+`npm test` | Runs all tests and alex.js.
+Please run this before committing! npm run alex | Runs [alex.js](https://alexjs.com/) for catching insensitive, inconsiderate writing in the documentation.
+`npm run update-caps` | Updates all [capabilities names](http://wiki.secondlife.com/wiki/Category:Capabilities).
+`npm run update-coc` | Updates the CODE_OF_CONDUCT.md `npm run update-contrib` | Updates the CONTRIBUTING.md `npm run fixStyle` | Runs standard --fix.
+It can fix many standard style rules.
+`npm run startDev` | combined `npm start` and `npm run watch`.
+`npm start` | Starts the server.
 The viewer can then be used on the local computer.

 Enter those commands in a terminal (cmd or PowerShell on Windows) and press enter to run them.